LakshmiPriyaPrakash/Catalyst/README.md

 ### Sign up modal:
 ### User Dashboard:
 ### Features
-* Sign up for new user and log in with credentials for existing user
+* Sign up modal for new users
+* Log in with credentials for existing users
 * Full access to site functionality for demo user
 * Logged in users can read, write, edit, and delete stories
 * Logged in users can read, write, edit, and delete comments for stories